SMS Tuanku Munawir: The Pioneer Saserians

 Only 122 students registered in 2002 through two intakes as the first group of students in SASER history.
 The second group was registered in the year 2003 stood at more than 300 people through four intakes until the end of 2004.
 Only 155 remained until SPM 2003.

 SASER Renamed

 Sekolah Menengah Sains Seremban, which has been the country's top residential school for Sijil Pelajaran Malaysia (SPM) results, has been renamed Sekolah Menengah Sains Tuanku Munawir.
 It is named after the ninth ruler of Negeri Sembilan, Tuanku Munawir Tuanku Abdul Rahman, who reigned from 5 April 1960 to 14 April 1967 and made educational gains in the state during his reign, and is the father of the present ruler Tuanku Muhriz.
 The declaration of the new name was made by HRH Tuanku Muhriz at the school's Dewan Putera.
 The name change also changed the school anthem, although the SASER acronym doesn't change.

-Student Selection Criteria

-Previously, only Form 4 students for the next school session are allowed to apply.
-The intake for form 1 students started in 2016.
-These are some minimum requirements to become a SASER student: